-% of Total Financial State ment Presentation Group Description of Property SQ Ft Assets Liabilities А Owned with title by DVPD 16% Rental properties N/A В Sold properties with buy- back options or return is in process without paying off 9% Rental properties Property financing agreements payable С Properties with buy- back options transferred to SML in 2017 and 2018 6% Rental properties Loan payable SML D Sold properties 69% N/A N/A Total properties 100%
+% of Total Financial Stater ment Presentation Group Description of Property SQ Ft Assets Liabilities A Owned with title by DVPD 16% Rental properties N/A В Sold properties with buy- back options or return is in process without paying off 9% Rental properties Property financing agreements payable C Properties with buy- back options transferred to SML in 2017 and 2018 6% Rental properties Loan payable SML D Sold properties 69% N/A N/A Total properties 100%

-In the filing of Form S-1/A dated February 12, 2019, the Company had a C-2 property group category, "Third party has title acquired from previous owner".
-The purchase and sale transactions between previous owner and new owner - "third party" will not remove the burden of the Company to buy back the property per the buy-back options.
-The nature of C-2 group is the same as group B. Therefore, we removed group C-2 (approximately 1%) and combined it with group B in current filing.
+^{} In the filing of Form S-1/A dated February 12, 2019, the Company had a C-2 property group category, "Third party has title acquired from previous owner".
+The purchase and sale transactions between the previous owner and new owner - "third party" will not remove the burden of the Company to buy back the property per the buy-back options.
+The nature of C-2 group is the same as Group B. Therefore, we removed group C-2 (approximately 1%) and combined it with Group B.